 Zero trust architecture ensures that even when a breach does happen, the attacker can’t access everything on a network.
 By implementing zero trust in a sustainable way, you encourage your employees to follow the necessary protocol because it won’t slow down their work or add friction.

 Zero trust architecture is just one aspect of IT security.
-To find the right security tools for your organization, check out our Product Selection Tool.
+To find the right security tools for your organization, check out our Security Software Product Selection Tool.
 After answering a few questions about your needs, you’ll get a short, customized list of software recommendations.